That's a privacy problem we're solving

 Privacy-preserving phone verification through cryptographic proxy numbers

-From phone verification to privacy protection in 4 simple steps
+From phone verification to privacy protection in four steps

 Prove phone ownership to a trusted issuer.
 This is the only time you share your real number.

-Receive a unique proxy number that looks real but reveals nothing about your actual number.
+Receive a unique proxy number that protects your actual phone number.

-Get a cryptographic attestation proving you own a verified phone number.
+Get a cryptographic certificate proving you own a verified phone number.

 Share your proxy number with any service.
 They verify it cryptographically.